itsnotmily/Scripts/README.md

 All code snippets I share here are intended to be used in the developer console of your browser.

+These have been created for Firefox but should work with Google Chrome also.

 ### How to use:
 1. Copy the code you like from this page
 2. Press F12 or CTRL+Shift+I on your keyboard